linksmart/thing-publisher/README.md

 ## Synopsis

-LinkSmart® Thing Publisher (LSTP) is intended to continuously expose proprietary sensor data in the OGC SensorThing format.
+LinkSmart Thing Publisher (LSTP) is intended to continuously expose proprietary sensor data in the OGC SensorThing format.
 The OGC SensorThing output is published over MQTT.
 The prioprietary sensor data is delivered via executables like scripts or executable binaries.
 The exposing and formating of the data is done by the LSTP.